qmk/qmk_firmware/keyboards/lily58/keymaps/druotoni/readme.md

 The scope displays your burst time on a chart.
 The WPM is represented by an horizontal line.

 The ring display the last letter in the upper frame.
 Each time you enter a key, the Navi searches into the circular database and locks the position.
-A special animation is displayed when Enter, Backspce or Escape are strike.
+A special animation is displayed when Enter, Backspce or Escape are struck.

 ![Typing animation](https://imgur.com/iIG1tQE.gif)